JacquemontLab/CNV-Annotation/README.md

 ### Dependencies

-The following software and packages are required to run the CNV-DB-Builder pipeline:
+The following software and packages are required to run the CNV-Annotation pipeline:

 * **Python** 3.13+
 * **polars** (Python library for DataFrames)